mpv-player/mpv/DOCS/man/af.rst

             1.2x.

 ``lavfi=graph``
-    Filter audio using ffmpeg's libavfilter.
+    Filter audio using FFmpeg's libavfilter.

     ``<graph>``
         Libavfilter graph.
 See ``lavfi`` video filter for details - the graph